cjpatton/ppm/draft-patton-multi-ppm.md

   # Aggregators compute the final output.
   return sum(output_shares)
 ~~~
-{: #run-daf title="Definition of the aggregation function computed by an
+{: #run-daf title="Definition of the aggregation function computed by a DAF."}
-s-aggregator DAF."}

-NOTE because `G(param)` is an algebraic group, the order of `inputs` doesn't
+NOTE because `G(output_param)` is an algebraic group, the order of `inputs`
-impact the output of the function.
-This is an important property of aggregation
+doesn't impact the output of the function.
+This property is important for privacy.
-functions for which the inputs need to be kept private.

 # Verifiable Distributed Aggregation Functions {#vdaf}